All Local Conserved Quantities of the One-Dimensional Hubbard Model: S5. Proof of identities of

 \section{S5.
 Proof of identities of $A^{\sigma\mu}_i$}

-In this section, we prove the identity for $A_i^{\sigma,\nu}(\dvx)$ \eqref{A++}--\eqref{AR-}.
-Note that the diagrams generated by the commutator of $H$ and connected diagrams satisfy rule(ii) for the connected diagram.
-In the following, we assume the type of the land in a diagram satisfies rule(ii), and we do not explicitly write the type of land if not mentioned.
-We write $A_i^{\sigma,\nu}(\dvx)=A_i^{\sigma,\nu}$ for simplicity in the following.
-We call the two coasts are looking in the same direction if the lands of the two coasts are on the same row.
-We omit \Ifig's in the coast and indicate the length of the coast by an arrow, for example: $
+In this section, we prove the identity for $A_i^{\sigma,\nu}(\dvx)$~\eqref{A++}--\eqref{AR-}.
+Note that the diagrams generated by the commutator of $H$ and connected diagrams satisfy rule~(ii) for the connected diagram.
+Thus, the types of such diagrams are determined uniquely.
+In the following, we do not explicitly write the type of unit unless mentioned.
+We assume $\dvx \in \mathcal{F}_{n,d,g}^{k,j,m}$ in the following.
+We use the notation $A_i^{\sigma,\nu}(\dvx)=A_i^{\sigma,\nu}$ for simplicity in the following.
+We call a coast in a diagram looking in the north~(south) if the symbols~~\Ifig~in the coast is on the upper~(lower) row.
+For example, a coast looking in the north is like: $